 \section{Introduction}

-Data clustering constitutes a fundamental role in unsupervised learning and exploratory data analysis.
-It is used in many applications such as text processing, image segmentation, data compression, knowledge management, and bioinformatics.
-The goal of clustering is to partition the data into groups in a way that the objects in the same cluster are more similar according to some criterion, compared to the objects in different clusters.
+Data clustering plays an essential role in unsupervised learning and exploratory data analysis.
+It is used in a variety of applications including web mining, network analysis, image segmentation, bioinformatics, user analytics and knowledge management.
+Its goal is to partition the data into groups in a way that the objects in the same cluster are more similar according to some criterion, compared to the objects in different clusters.

-Some of the clustering methods partition the data into flat clusters (i.e., with no explicit relations among the clusters) for example via minimizing a cost function, whose optimal solution yields $K$ clusters.
-Instances of these methods are $K$-means \cite{mcqueen1967smc}, spectral clustering \cite{Shi:2000:NCI,Ng01onspectral} , game-theoretic (replicator dynamics) clustering \cite{Chehreghani16} and correlation clustering \cite{BansalBC04}.
-In many applications, however, the clusters are desired to be extracted at different levels, such that both general and detailed information are preserved.
-Therefore, hierarchical clustering is useful to produce such structures, which is usually encoded by a \emph{dendrogram}.
-A dendrogram is a tree data structure wherein every node represents a cluster and the final nodes (i.e., the nodes connected to only one other node) include only one object.
-A cluster at a higher level consists of the union of the lower-level clusters, and the inter-cluster distance between them.
+Many clustering methods partition the data into $K$ flat clusters for example, $K$-means \cite{mcqueen1967smc}, spectral clustering \cite{Shi:2000:NCI,Ng01onspectral} and correlation clustering \cite{BansalBC04}.
+In many applications, however, the clusters are preferred to be presented at different levels, encompassing both high-level and detailed information.
+Hierarchical clustering is useful to produce such structures, usually encoded by a \emph{dendrogram}.
+A dendrogram is a tree data structure where each node corresponds to a cluster, with the leaf nodes (those at the bottom of the tree) containing only one object.
+Higher-level clusters are formed by aggregating lower-level clusters and the inter-cluster dissimilarity between them.